wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 - [Bottle and MongoDB on Azure with Python Tools for Visual Studio]
 - [Bottle and Azure Table Storage on Azure with Python Tools for Visual Studio]

-
 ## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](/documentation/articles/app-service-changes-existing-services/)

-

 <!--Link references-->
 [Bottle and MongoDB on Azure with Python Tools for Visual Studio]: /documentation/articles/web-sites-python-ptvs-bottle-table-storage/